 - Arsenic.
 NYS and EPA have promulgated a drinking water arsenic standard of 10 parts per billion.
 While your drinking water meets the standard for arsenic, it does contain low levels of arsenic.
 The standard balances the current understanding of arsenic's possible health effects against the costs of removing arsenic from drinking water.
 EPA continues to research the health effect of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.

 - Lead.
 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
-Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-[NAME OF UTILITY] is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
+It is possible that lead levels at your home may be higher than at other homes in the community as a result of materials used in your home's plumbing.
+[Water Supply Name] is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
 Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at http://www.epa.gov/safewater/lead.

 - Fluoride.
 Some people who drink water containing fluoride in excess of the MCL over many years could get bone disease, including pain and tenderness of the bones.
 Children may get mottled teeth.

 If you believe that the language above is not relevant to your situation, you may adjust the language in consultation with the DOH.

 Item 8: Compliance with other State Sanitary Code Requirements